nkeeley/nkeeley/README.md

 - Infrastructure & Hosting: Docker, Ollama, Vercel, Railway

-*Mainly contract work or interview takehomes.
-Work done on the job (e.g. QuantumBlack) is not included in this portfolio for confidentiality reasons.
+*Only includes contract work or takehome interview deliverables.
+Work done on in fulltime roles (e.g. while data scientist at QuantumBlack) is not included in this portfolio for confidentiality reasons.

 Last updated: 13 MAR 2026.